mlwalters/mlwalters/README.md

 <h3>Projects I've made</h3>
 <h4>Back-end skills:</h4>
 <ul>
-  <li>A C#/.NET web app using MVC design pattern to create a movie watchlist using persistent database (SQLServer) with authentication and CRUD functionality <a href="https://github.com//mlwalters/MovieWatchlist">Repo</a></li>
+  <li>A C#/.NET web app using MVC design pattern to create a movie watchlist using persistent database (SQLServer) with authentication and CRUD functionality <a href="https://github.com//mlwalters/MovieWatchlist" target="_blank">Repo</a></li>
-  <li>A C#/.NET web app using MVC design pattern to create a web app TechJobs search and list(lookup) using persistent database (SQLServer) with authentication and CRUD functionality <a href="https://github.com//mlwalters/TechJobsPersistent">Repo</a></li>
+  <li>TechJobs (Persistent edition): A C#/.NET web app using MVC design pattern that can search and list(lookup) jobs using persistent database (MySQL) with authentication and CRUD functionality <a href="https://github.com//mlwalters/TechJobsPersistent" target="_blank">Repo</a></li>
+  <li>Coding Events: A C#/.NET web app using MVC design pattern with EF Core, a persistent database (MySQL) with authentication and CRUD functionality, and the Identity package for authorization where you can add coding events with categories linked to each event<a href="https://github.com//mlwalters/TechJobsPersistent" target="_blank">Repo</a></li>
 </ul>
 <h4>Front-end skills:</h4>
 <ul>